Computer Visionvideo-classification

 InternVideo2 scales to 6B parameters with progressive training from image→video→video-text, achieving 92.1% on Kinetics-400

-How Video Classification Works
+How Video classification Works

-1Temporal SamplingVideos are sampled into T f…2Spatiotemporal Encodi…3D CNNs (I3D3Temporal AggregationFeatures from multiple fram…4Classification HeadPooled spatiotemporal featu…5EvaluationTop-1 and top-5 accuracy on…Video Classification Pipeline
+1Temporal SamplingVideos are sampled into T f…2Spatiotemporal Encodi…3D CNNs (I3D3Temporal AggregationFeatures from multiple fram…4Classification HeadPooled spatiotemporal featu…5EvaluationTop-1 and top-5 accuracy on…Video classification Pipeline

 1